Pylons/pyramid/docs/narr/configuration.rst

 people who have written :mod:`repoze.bfg` itself, each deployment of an application written using :mod:`repoze.bfg` implies a specific *configuration* of the framework iself.
-For example, a song-serving application might plug code into the framework that manages songs, while the ledger-serving application might code into the framework that manages accounting information.  :mod:`repoze.bfg` refers to the way which code is plugged in to it as "configuration".
+For example, a song-serving application might plug code into the :mod:`repoze.bfg` framework that manages songs, while the ledger-serving application might code into the :mod:`repoze.bfg` framework that manages accounting information.
+:mod:`repoze.bfg` refers to the way in which code is plugged in to it for a specific deployment as "configuration".

-It can be a bit strange to think of code you write which :mod:`repoze.bfg` interacts with as "configuration".
-Many people think of "configuration" as entirely declarative knobs that control operation of a specific application deployment; for instance, it's easy to think of the values implied by a ``.ini.`` configuration file that is read at application startup time as configuration.
-However, because :mod:`repoze.bfg` is itself a framework, from the perspective of the authors of :mod:`repoze.bfg`, when you plug code into it, you **are** "configuring" the :mod:`repoze.bfg` framework *itself* for the purpose of creating an application.  :mod:`repoze.bfg` refers to this act as "configuration".
+It can be a bit strange to think of the act of plugging code which you write into :mod:`repoze.bfg` as "configuration".
+Many people think of "configuration" as knobs that control operation of only a specific application deployment; for instance, it's easy to think of the values implied by a ``.ini.`` configuration file that is read at application startup time as configuration.
+However, because :mod:`repoze.bfg` is itself a framework, from the perspective of the authors of :mod:`repoze.bfg`, when you plug code into it, you **are** indeed "configuring" the :mod:`repoze.bfg` framework *itself* for the purpose of creating an application deployment.
+From the perspective of an developer creating an application using :mod:`repoze.bfg`, performing the tasks that :mod:`repoze.bfg` calls "configuration" might alternately be referred to as "wiring" or
+"plumbing". :mod:`repoze.bfg` refers to it as "configuration", for lack of a more elegant term.

 There are a number of different mechanisms you may use to configure :mod:`repoze.bfg` to create an application: *imperative* configuration and *declarative* configuration.
+We'll examine both modes in the sections which follow.

 Hello World, Configured Imperatively
 ------------------------------------